GastroHealthCare

 In mid 1994, Prof Veysey gained membership to the Royal College of Physicians of London.
 Later that year, he took up a research position at Guys Hospital and completed his MD thesis entitled, “The role of intestinal transit in the pathogenesis of octreotide-induced gallstones”, awarded by the University of London in January 2001.
 Prof Veysey commenced Advanced Training in Gastroenterology and General Internal Medicine in the South East Thames Rotation in 1997.
 After two years at Greenwich District Hospital, Prof Veysey spent the next 18 months at Kings College Hospital working as the Registrar to the Liver Unit.
 He then spent the next 12 months in Australia as a Medical Registrar at Gosford Hospital, before completing his training at St Thomas Hospital, London, in 2002.

 Prof Veysey migrated to Australia in 2003 with his family and lived and worked as a Clinical Academic on the Central Coast, NSW, up until 2017, when he returned to the UK to take up an academic role at Hull York Medical School.
 During that time, he worked as a Consultant Gastroenterologist at York Teaching Hospital NHS Foundation Trust.
-In 2020, he returned to Australia and took up a Senior Staff Specialist position at Royal Darwin Hospital where he currently works.
+In 2020, he returned to Australia and has subsequently worked in the Northern Territory and at The Canberra Hospital where he currently works.
+He is also the Head of the Canberra Clinical School, for the School of Medicine and Psychology, at the Australian National University.

 He has extensive experience in the management of the full range of gastroenterological, liver and general medical conditions.
-His particular clinical and research interests include nutrition, colorectal cancer, inflammatory bowel disease and the management of hepatitis.
+His particular clinical and research interests include nutrition, colorectal cancer, inflammatory bowel disease and clinical aspects of liver disease.

 Professor Veysey currently serves on a number of committees involving healthcare, and more specifically Gastroenterology.